MorganTDicks/Austin-Practice-blog/doccumentation.md

 Moved housing module into its own layouts folder, and changed its name to mainlayout.
 Moved a lot of stuff from userinfo to datatools.

+### Sprint 2 - Commit 5 (feature/user)
+created generic input module, making future inputs easier.
+This also included creating a generic input type declaration. fleshed out the login logic created the checklogin component added input validation on login page with useEffect implimented page not found (404) to now actually work when navigating to a non-existent page.

 ## Currently working on:
 Investigating how to keep Posts & Users in states once initialised (Context?)